In this article:

 Baking soda is another topical remedy for athlete’s foot that is popular among users but does not have substantial scientific backing.

-It’s always better to consult your doctor about the proper usage before trying any new remedy.
+It is suggested that baking soda can help fight the underlying fungal infection and relieve the associated bad smell, itchiness, and skin irritation.
+(7) It’s always better to consult your doctor about the proper usage before trying any new remedy.

 - Mix a few drops of water in baking soda to make a thick paste.